dannysepler/blog/_posts/2019-02-11-film-photos.md

 categories: photos
 ---

 I was going through some old photos recently, and found that my disposable camera captured these moments so well!
-Most of these are from hiking trips of some sort -- but doesn't the haziness of a film photo make a landscape come alive?
+All of these are from hiking trips of some sort -- but doesn't the haziness of a film photo make a landscape come alive?

 ## Mount Chocorua (NH)